 When shopping around for pet insurance, keep in mind that you want to do what is best for your cat.
 Some people prefer a basic policy with good overall care, and others need something a bit more specific.
 Whatever you do, make sure it fits in your price range and is a good investment before biting the bullet.
 It can often seem like pet insurance is a waste of money, but you never know what could happen, and having a plan is the best way to protect your fur babies.

 Featured Image Credit: Rawpixel.com, Shutterstock

-- 10 Best Pet Insurance for Cats: Unbiased Cost & Coverage Comparison
+- The 10 Best Pet Insurance for Cats: Unbiased Cost & Coverage Comparison

-- What to Look for in Pet Insurance for Cats
+- Buyer’s Guide: Selecting The Best Pet Insurance for Cats

 - What the Users Say